yazidgoogleads/budget-increase-google-ads/README.md

 Customizable Target Budgets: Set individual target budgets for each campaign to ensure they do not exceed the specified limit.
 Multi-Campaign Management: Manage and adjust budgets for multiple campaigns in a single run.
 Logging & Tracking: Records all budget changes in Google Sheets, providing a clear overview of spending adjustments.

+Here are the variables 👇 that you can change to adapt the script to your accounts:

+→ Campaign names and target budgets (starting from line 21)

+→ Percentage increase if you want to change from 15% to 20%, for example (line 62)

+→ Add the Google Sheets link for your tracking file (line 116)

+→ Change from 4 to 5 days, for example (lines 74 & 82)

+→ Set the script execution frequency to Daily (in the scripts page)